TyckoFranklin/factorio-ecs-fargate-server/README.md

 Once you are done, "stop" the instance so it won't continue to bill.
 When you start the instance again, you will need to run the mount command once again:
 * sudo mount -t efs <efs id> factorio-efs-mount-point/

+# Special Thanks and Reference:

+## factorio-spot-pricing
+This CDK was largely inspired by the [factorio-spot-pricing](https://github.com/m-chandler/factorio-spot-pricing) cloud formation template.
+(m-chandler)[https://github.com/m-chandler] created and maintains this GitHub Repo

+## (Below Copied from factorio-spot-pricing)
+Thanks goes out to [FactorioTools](https://github.com/factoriotools) ([and contributors](https://github.com/factoriotools/factorio-docker/graphs/contributors)) for maintaining the Factorio Docker images.